 - Adobe InDesign.
 The software I use to design and publish my ebooks.

 - WordPress.
 The blogging platform I have used since 2008.
-I use the Classic Editor as opposed to the Block Editor.

 - ConvertKit.
 An online platform for building a mailing list and sending email newsletters.